oogxdd/oogxdd/README.md

 My name is Maxim.
 I'm working on:

+- [Type](https://github.com/oogxdd/type) - novel approach to note-taking app.
+All entries by default go into "feed".
+Then you organize it into "folders" (nested structure similar to how you organize things in Notion or smlr).
+    - Every note is just an .md file (with frontmatter)
+    - Cross-platform (ios/android/macos/linux/windows)
-- [Type](https://github.com/oogxdd/type) - minimalistic cross-platform note-takinga app. filesystem-based. sync via git
+    - P2P sync via git between devices
+    - Dictation/Handwriting notes OCR recognition functionality (with different providers)
+    - Use it to power your coding agents!...

 - [CodeRoamer](https://github.com/oogxdd/coderoamer) - mobile app to interact with agentic tools (`Claude Code`/`Codex`/`OpenCode`/`Crush`) running on [sprites.dev](https://sprites.dev/) sandboxes